GPJS – Part 1: The Music

 In the year 2525—I mean, 1970—two monumental events happened.
-First, D. Michael (me) became a junior at White Bear Senior High in White Bear Lake, a suburb northwest of St. Paul, Minnesota.
+First, D. Michael (me) became a junior at White Bear Senior High in White Bear Lake, a suburb northeast of St. Paul, Minnesota.

 Second, a new, groundbreaking music album exploded onto the scene.
 It was a double album (vinyl in those days), and billed as a “rock opera,” music by Andrew Lloyd Webber, lyrics by Tim Rice.